alexl4123/compilers-testsuite/README.md

 ## Usage

-Put the git-repo (compilers-testsuite) on the same level as the `abgabe` folder on the complang machine.
+Put the git-repo (compilers-testsuite) on the same level as the `abgabe` folder.
+The machine doesn't matter, it should work both on their Complang machine and also locally, provided you have a Linux OS.
+For more details on where to put the Rep see section: file structure.
-(see section: file structure)

 Some of the test cases have a `run.sh` file in their respective folder.